CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 ### Stub Areas

 External routes are the routes redistributed into OSPF from another protocol.
 They have an AS-wide flooding scope.
-Typically, external link states make up a large percentage of the link-state database (LSDB).
+Typically, external link states make up a large percentage of the [LSDB](## "Link-State Database").
 Stub *areas* reduce the LSDB size by not flooding AS-external LSAs.

 All routers must agree that an area is a stub, otherwise they do not become OSPF neighbors.